Ask any head of support what slows their team down most, and you’ll hear some version of the same answer.

 | Best for | Multi-channel eCommerce | Large enterprise, cross-industry | SMBs across industries | Shopify DTC brands | Zoho ecosystem users |

-Among the five platforms evaluated, only eDesk and Gorgias provide native eCommerce product data within the ticket view without requiring custom configuration.
-Zendesk, Freshdesk, and Zoho Desk require either third-party integrations, custom fields, or API development to achieve the same level of product context in routing rules.
+Among the five platforms, only eDesk and Gorgias provide native eCommerce product data inside the ticket view without custom configuration.
+Zendesk, Freshdesk, and Zoho Desk require third-party integrations, custom fields, or API development to achieve comparable product context in routing rules.

 How We Evaluated

-Each platform was assessed against the following criteria, weighted toward the needs of eCommerce businesses that require automatic ticket routing by product expertise.
+Each platform was assessed against seven criteria, weighted toward the needs of eCommerce businesses requiring automatic ticket routing by product expertise.

 - Product-based routing capability (highest weight).
-Can the tool route tickets based on actual product data, such as product title, category, SKU, or order attributes, without manual tagging?
+Can the tool route based on actual product data (product title, category, SKU, order attributes) without manual tagging?

 - AI classification and triage.
 Does the platform use AI to classify ticket intent, topic, and sentiment, and can those classifications feed into routing decisions?

 - eCommerce integration depth.
-How many marketplaces, webstores, and logistics tools does the platform integrate with natively?
+How many marketplaces, webstores, and logistics tools does it integrate with natively?
 Does the integration surface product and order data inside tickets automatically?

 - Workload distribution.
 Does the tool support round-robin or load-balanced assignment among agents with matching qualifications?